SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: Acknowledgement

 \section{Acknowledgement}

 We thank Zixuan Wang, Stanley Wei, Vikash Sehwag, Kaifeng Lyu, and Yueqi Xie for valuable feedback and assistance on SORRY-Bench taxonomy curation, dataset collection, and paper writing.
 Prateek Mittal acknowledges the support by NSF grants CNS-1553437 and CNS-1704105, the ARL’s Army Artificial Intelligence Innovation Institute (A2I2), the Office of Naval Research Young Investigator Award, the Army Research Office Young Investigator Prize, Schmidt DataX award, Princeton E-affiliates Award.
 Peter Henderson is supported by an Open Philanthropy AI Fellowship.
 Bo Li acknowledges the support from the NSF grant No. 2046726, DARPA GARD, and NASA grant no. 80NSSC20M0229, Alfred P. Sloan Fellowship, the Amazon research award, and the eBay research grant.
-Ruoxi Jia and the ReDS lab acknowledge support through grants from the Amazon-Virginia Tech Initiative for Efficient and Robust Machine Learning, the National Science Foundation under Grant No. IIS-2312794, NSF IIS-2313130, NSF OAC-2239622, and the Commonwealth Cyber Initiative.
+Ruoxi Jia and Yi Zeng acknowledge support through grants from the Amazon-Virginia Tech Initiative for Efficient and Robust Machine Learning, the National Science Foundation under Grant No. CNS-2424127, the Cisco Award, the Commonwealth Cyber Initiative Cybersecurity Research Award, and the VT 4-VA Complementary Fund Award.
 Yangsibo Huang is supported by the Wallace Memorial Fellowship.
 Xiangyu Qi is supported by the Princeton Gordon Y. S. Wu Fellowship.
 Tinghao Xie and Boyi Wei are supported by the Princeton Francis Robbins Upton Fellowship.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the funding agencies.